jengelh/libhx/doc/files_and_dirs.rst

 	``HX_copy_dir`` is flakey.

 ``HX_slurp_fd``
-	Read all remaining bytes from the given filedescriptor ``fd`` and return a pointer to the content buffer.
+	Reads all remaining bytes from the given filedescriptor ``fd`` and returns a pointer to a newly-allocated content buffer.
 If ``outsize`` is not ``NULL``, the size of the buffer will be written to it.
+The buffer is always terminated by a gratuitious NUL (not counted in ``outsize``).
+Once no longer needed, the buffer should be released with ``free``.

 ``HX_slurp_file``
-	Read all bytes from the given filename and return a pointer to the content buffer.
-If ``outsize`` is not ``NULL``, the size of the buffer will be written to it.
+	Reads all bytes from the given filename and returns a pointer to the content buffer.
+Inherits all the characteristics from ``HX_slurp_fd``.

 Filedescriptor helpers